OpenRockets/web-dev-error-solutions/errors/jquery/resolving-canvasjs-chart-rendering-issues-in-a-dynamically-updated-environment/README.md

+# 🐞 Resolving CanvasJS Chart Rendering Issues in a Dynamically Updated Environment

 This document addresses a common problem developers encounter when integrating CanvasJS charts into applications with dynamically changing data:  charts failing to update correctly or displaying blank spaces after data updates.
 This often manifests as the chart not reflecting the latest data or showing only a portion of the updated data.